 When asked specifically about thoughts and perspectives on a sex work visa, participants' views were divided.
 Those in favour of a sex work visa stated that it would afford them with improved job security, enhanced economic situations, and reduced discrimination.
-However, the majority of participants expressed concerns over having a sex work record or label associated with such a visa, which may result in implications on future immigration applications.
+However, most participants expressed concerns over having a sex work record or label associated with such a visa, which may have implications for future immigration applications.
 Some expressed that they wished to conduct sex work discreetly and this visa would 'out' them to authorities.
 Others shared that this visa would not function to remove sex work stigma but perpetuate it, would be difficult to implement, and ultimately would not be possible as it would be at odds with the current prostitution legislation and immigration ban on sex work in Canada.